parro-it/libui-napi/docs/form.md

 <a name="UiForm"></a>

 ## UiForm
-A container that organize children as labeled fields.
+A container that organizes children as labeled fields.

 **Kind**: global class